 GSK Prize Lecture (discontinued)

-Instituted in 2010 with generous support from GSK, this prize is for early-career physiologists to encourage them and bring their work to general notice.
-It is awarded annually and comes with a prize of £1,000.
+Instituted in 2010 with generous support from GSK, this prize was for early-career physiologists to encourage them and bring their work to general notice.
+It was awarded annually and came with a prize of £1,000.

 Established in 1999, this prestigious biennial lecture celebrates the contributions to the physiological sciences of Alan Hodgkin, Andrew Huxley and Bernard Katz.
 To emphasise the international impact of their work, the lecture is normally given by a distinguished physiologist working outside the UK or RoI.
 Subject to the agreement of the Editorial Board, this lecture is published in The Journal of Physiology.
 There is a £1,000 prize.
 More information on Alan Hodgkin, Andrew Huxley and Bernard Katz.

 International Prize Lectures

 From 2011, The Society has sponsored the International Prize Lecture designed to be delivered in countries where there is a strong physiology community, but with whom The Society has previously had little or no interaction.
 The recipient of the award travels to the host country and delivers a series of peripatetic lectures over a period of 7 to 10 days.
-2011 (China), 2012 (Egypt), 2013 (India) and 2014 (Brazil).
+2011 (China), 2013 (India) and 2014 (Brazil).

 Established in 1995 and funded by a bequest from Joan Mott, this biennial lecture is usually given by a female physiologist.
 The lecture may cover any area of physiology but should be particularly relevant to young physiologists and also aim to enhance the profile and significance of women within the discipline.
 Subject to the agreement of the Editorial Board, this lecture is published in Experimental Physiology.
 There is a £500 prize.
 More information on Joan Mott.

 Established in 2002, this biennial lecture is given in memory of the distinguished physiologist, with input from the Cardiovascular & Respiratory Physiology Theme Leads.
 More information on Michael de Burgh Daly.

 Otto Hutter Teaching Prize